April 1, 2025

 All you'll need to do is make sure you record your meeting (it's easy to forget!) and set up a local folder to save the recordings—Zoom will automatically create this folder when you enable recordings in your Zoom account settings.

 If you want to record a meeting as a participant and you don't have hosting privileges to do so, you can use Descript to record your Zoom meeting (just make sure you have consent from your other meeting attendees to record them).
+This approach works for both live transcription needs and post-meeting transcription.

 Hot tip: When recording a Zoom meeting (as the host), make sure you check the option for "Record a separate audio file of each participant" is on.
 This makes for more accurate transcription, and gives you the chance to edit each audio track later for better sound quality using Studio Sound.
+This is especially helpful for accessibility purposes, as it allows for clearer identification of each speaker.

 Here's what you need to do to get the transcription of a local recording: